AnanyaSwarnkar/AnanyaSwarnkar/README.md

 >
 </p>

-- 👩‍💻 A Competitive Programmer and a Full Stack Developer
+- 👩‍💻 A Competitive Programmer and a Full Stack Developer.

 - 🌱 I’m currently working on ML Projects